Scientists Finally Reveal What Microscope Was Used To Observe The First Strands Of DNA

 Friedrich Miescher and the Discovery of "Nuclein" (1869)

 DNA was first isolated by a Swiss biologist named Friedrich Miescher, who pulled a strange, acidic substance out of white blood cell nuclei.
-Nobody knew what it looked like, what it did, or that it carried the blueprint for life.
 He called it nuclein.
-Miescher was working with chemical extraction, not microscopy — so the question of which microscope could show DNA didn't even arise yet Less friction, more output..
+But nobody knew what it looked like, what it did, or that it carried the blueprint for life.
+Miescher was working with chemical extraction, not microscopy — so the question of which microscope could show DNA didn't even arise yet.

 The Race Heats Up in the 1950s

 By the early 1950s, scientists knew DNA was likely the carrier of genetic information.
-Which means linus Pauling had already used X-ray crystallography to figure out the structure of proteins.
-The pressure was on to do the same for DNA.
+Linus Pauling had already used X-ray crystallography to figure out the structure of proteins.
+The pressure was on to do the same for DNA The details matter here..

 Three teams were in the ring: Pauling's group at Caltech, Maurice Wilkins and Rosalind Franklin at King's College London, and James Watson and Francis Crick at Cambridge.
 Only one of them would produce the data that cracked the case — and none of them actually saw DNA through a microscope.